robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

     --variable "PASSWORD: Secret:robot123"

-Having the value directly visible on the command line history or in continues integration system logs can be a security risk.
+Having the secret value directly visible on the command line history or in continuous integration system logs can be a security risk.
 One way to mitigate that is using environment variables::